eske4/RunningRouteGeneratorClient/README.md

 1. Ensure you have created the required API by following the instructions in the [Recreating the API section](https://github.com/eske4/RunningRouteGeneratorAPI).

+2. Setup RunningRouteGeneratorMapAPI

-2. Download Unity version 2021.3.19f1 [here](https://unity.com/releases/editor/whats-new/2021.3.19).
+3. Download Unity version 2021.3.19f1 [here](https://unity.com/releases/editor/whats-new/2021.3.19).

-3. In the `Assets/Scripts/RequestSystem/` directory, open the `Requests.cs` file located at [Assets/Scripts/RequestSystem/Requests.cs].
+4. In the `Assets/Scripts/RequestSystem/` directory, open the `Requests.cs` file located at [Assets/Scripts/RequestSystem/Requests.cs].
 Update the API domain, as specified in step one, by replacing "insert-your-domain" with your API domain.
 Modify line 15 to reflect your changes:

     ```csharp
     public static string BaseApiUrl { get; private set; } = "insert-your-domain";
     ```

-4. Obtain a Google Maps API key [here](https://developers.google.com/maps).
+5. Obtain a Google Maps API key [here](https://developers.google.com/maps).

-5. In the `Assets/Scripts/RequestSystem/` directory, open the `GoogleImagesRequester.cs` file located at [Assets/Scripts/RequestSystem/GoogleImagesRequester.cs].
+6. In the `Assets/Scripts/RequestSystem/` directory, open the `GoogleImagesRequester.cs` file located at [Assets/Scripts/RequestSystem/GoogleImagesRequester.cs].
 Replace the `api_key` variable (line 1) with the API key obtained in step 4:

     ```csharp
     string api_key = "your-google-maps-api-key";